ReniUswatun/ReniUswatun/README.md

 -🌱 I’m currently studying at Universitas Sebelas Maret, where I am majoring in Informatics.

--👯 I’m looking to collaborate on projects related to web development, ai engineer, and front-end development.
+-👯 I’m looking to collaborate on projects related to Backend Developer and ai engineer.

 -🤔 I am looking for friends who can learn new programming languages ​​and do research on artificial intelligence together.